w3f/polkadot-wiki/docs/learn-governance.md

 there are a handful of good places to start where you can get the attention of some of them.
 The [Polkadot Direction][] matrix room is one such place.
-After creating an account and joining this room, you can post a well thought-through message here that lays down your case and provides justification for why you think the council should consider enacting a change to the protocol on you behalf.
+After creating an account and joining this room, you can post a well thought-through message here that lays down your case and provides justification for why you think the council should consider enacting a change to the protocol on your behalf.

 At some point you will likely need a place for a longer form discussion.
 For this, making a post on